High School Partnerships

 High School Partnerships' concurrent enrollment program is accredited by the National Alliance of Concurrent Enrollment Partnerships.
 These classes enable high school students who have met the eligibility requirements of the College and high school to take college coursework.
 High school instructors who have been approved by the College teach these college courses using the NICC curriculum.
-If you are interested in concurrent enrollment courses, meet with your high school guidance counselor and complete a registration form.
-Submit it to the High School Partnerships Office at NICC along with your qualifying ACT or ACCUPLACER scores.
+If you are interested in concurrent enrollment courses, meet with your high school counselor and complete a registration form.
+Submit the completed form to the High School Partnerships Office along with your qualifying ACT®, ACT Compass® or ACCUPLACER® scores.

 The Post-Secondary Enrollment Options Act (PSEO) allows high school juniors, seniors and TAG ninth and tenth grade students to enroll part-time in college credit courses at NICC prior to high school graduation.